By Donna Cardillo, RN, MA, CSP, FAAN

 On your own

 Pitch stories or submit articles to mainstream media about nursing and health care topics or capitalize on current events.
-When actor John Ritter died last year, one nurse did some research and wrote an article about aortic dissection in layman’s terms so the public could understand what he died from.
+When popular actor John Ritter died years ago, one nurse did some research and wrote an article about aortic dissection in layman’s terms so the public could understand what he died from.
 The article was published in a local newspaper with the nurse’s name as author.

 Admittedly, the media is intimidating to most of us.
 But by taking steps toward becoming more media savvy, every nurse can learn to harness the power of the press for the good of the profession.